Maybe you were lifting a heavy box, exercising or just rolling out of bed. Then out of nowhere, a spasm of pain sweeps over your lower back.

 Launched earlier this year through a partnership between MHealthy and Occupational Health Service, the Back Pain Triage Program has already made an impact.

-“I thought I was too young to have back pain and was scared it might be permanent,” said one patient who had been experiencing back pain for five days.
+“I thought I was too young to have back pain and was scared it might be permanent,” said one employee participant who had been experiencing back pain for five days.

 “I don’t like taking medications but the pain was so bad I was walking funny.
 It was a huge relief that my pain improved within just 30 minutes of movement and I was so glad to get a physical therapy referral and not a pain medication prescription."

-Another patient with the program had been dealing with low pack back for the last year.
+Another participant had been dealing with low pack back for the last year.

 "I was taking Ibuprofen regularly to help with the pain, especially during flare-ups.
 At the end of my evaluation, I couldn’t believe my pain was gone.
 But I was even happier that I was in control of my back pain by learning how to ‘move in the right direction’ so I can treat my own back pain in the future."